elitexape/docs/ALINA.md

 ---
 title: "What is ALINA?"
-description: "Explore the advanced AI system powering Kairos Terminal's market intelligence"
+description: "Algorithmic Learning and Integrated Network Analytics"
 ---

-## What is ALINA?

-ALINA (Algorithmic Learning and Integrated Network Analytics) is the advanced AI system at the heart of Kairos Terminal.
+ALINA is the advanced AI system at the heart of Kairos Terminal.
 It processes vast amounts of data to provide actionable insights and predictions for crypto traders.

 <Card title="ALINA's Core Function" icon="brain">
   ALINA transforms raw data from multiple sources into valuable trading intelligence, giving Kairos Terminal users a significant edge in the market.